oroinc/documentation/backend/extend-commerce/payment/index.rst

       :language: yaml

-Check That Payment Method is Added
+Check That Payment Method Is Added
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now, the Collect On Delivery payment method is fully implemented.